You typically need to complete an application when applying for a loan from a bank or other lending organization.

 If a small business is requesting a loan, the letter must include specific supporting documents that demonstrates how the money will be used.

 The amount of money needed, how it will be repaid, and any security assigned for the loan should all be specified in the letter.
 The majority of lending institutions want this to protect their investment from the likelihood that the loan will not be repaid.

 Some of the documentation that should be included is:

 The letter should explain how the loan would help the business succeed.
-It can state the uses for the loan such as to purchase more inventory, office equipment or expand warehousing.
+It can specify how the loan will be used, such as to buy more inventory, office equipment, or expand warehousing.